Aidar5/nattoeng/docs/source/book/additional_info/naming_conventions/underscore_names.rst

-Underlining in names
+Underscore in names
 ----------------------

 In Python, underscores at the beginning or at the end of a name indicates special names.
 Most often it’s just an arrangement but sometimes it actually affects object behavior.

-Underscore as a name
+Underscore in name
 ~~~~~~~~~~~~~~~~~~~~~

-In Python, one underscore is used to indicate that data is simply discarded.
+In Python, one underscore is used to simply indicate that data is discarded.

 For example, if you want to get MAC address, IP address, VLAN and interface from *line* string and discard the rest of fields, you can use this option: